tulatorres/STACKS/README.md

 - This step takes a set of short-read sequences as input and aligns them into exactly-matching stacks (aka, putative alleles)
 - It then forms a set of putative loci and detect SNPs at each locus using max likelihood framework
 - General Notes for Step 2:
+	- In slurm header: include an array at end
+ 		- Arrays will process each sample more efficiently (MLT: to my understanding)
+  		- Array code looks like the following:
+			 ` #SBATCH --array=1-XXX `
+		- ...where XXX = how many total samples you are processing
-	- SH added a loop to find all the fiels with pattern AR in the fastq.gz file
+	- SH added a loop to find all the fields with pattern AR in the fastq.gz file
 	- Add an array to the SBATCH setting (#SBATCH --array=1-N), where N = total number of samples
 		- All samples will be processed in pipeline at the same time
 		- Faster and more efficient this way